Slain dictator's daughter turns to mother's legacy in bid to lead South Korea

 "I think Park has seen and learned a lot, going through the difficulties," said Lee Ae-joo, a nurse who was in the operating theatre when Yuk was brought in.

-She recalls supplying blood to the wounded woman only to see it haemorrhage away.
+She recalls supplying blood to the wounded woman only to see it hemorrhage away.
 She also remembers Yuk's distraught husband staring at her body.

 "I think Park has seen and learned a lot, going through the difficulties," said Lee, 66.
 "Right now, no one can compete with Park in the situation that our country is facing."